snowplow/snowplowanalytics.com/_posts/2018-12-10-snowplow-javascript-tracker-2.10.0-released/index.md

 * Salary expectations
 * Location

 So when you record an event in Snowplow, you typically want to record data about all the entities or contexts involved in the event, and for each context, capture as much rich data as possible.
-Contexts make this possible: in the above example "job seeker submits application for job" you might track fire the following:
+Contexts make this possible: in the above example "job seeker submits application for job" you might track the following:

 {% highlight javascript %}
 window.snowplow("trackSelfDescribingEvent", {